UPDATED For 2020!

 FAQs About VPN For Kodi

-Do You Really Need A VPN For Firestick?
+Do You Really Need A VPN For Fire Stick?

-The short answer to this question is yes, you need VPN with Firestick.
-If you have chosen Firestick as your preferred TV box system, then you are probably accessing legal materials, such as Amazon Prime and Netflix, rather than illegally streaming, so why do you need to mask your activity?
+The short answer to this question is yes, you need a VPN with Fire Stick.
+If you have chosen Fire Stick as your preferred TV system, you are probably accessing legal materials, such as Amazon Prime and Netflix, rather than illegally streaming, so why do you need to mask your activity?
+Two reasons.
+First, a VPN offers an extra layer of protection for your personal data, such as your Amazon and Netflix passwords and payment details.
+Secondly, it prevents your ISP provider from monitoring your streaming activity and potentially hiking your bandwidth fees accordingly.

-Secondly, while many of the apps you can sideload onto a jailbroken Firestick are excellent, there are some dodgy ones out there too.
-The alternative streaming services you access may not have the same strict security measures as the likes of Netflix.
-So, when you are accessing these services, it pays to invest in the additional protection of a VPN.
+If you are using a jailbroken Fire Stick, then yes, you need a VPN.
+Firstly, the whole point of a jailbroken Fire Stick is to allow you to access applications that are not available via the Amazon store and often to access copyrighted content.
+If you are going to do that, you need to protect your anonymity.
+Secondly, while many of the apps you can sideload onto a jailbroken Fire Stick are excellent, there are some dodgy ones out there too.
+The alternative streaming services you access may not have the same strict security measures as the likes of Netflix, so when you are accessing these services it pays to invest in the additional protection of a VPN.

 What Are The Disadvantages Of A VPN?

+The primary drawback of a VPN is that it inhibits your internet speeds.
+Your internet connection speed can drop by 50 to 90 percent depending on the VPN you use.
+This is because the data packages you are sending and receiving are traveling further and are paused to be encrypted.
 Take, for example, streaming from ESPN.
 Data is not simply bouncing between you and the ESPN server.
-Your data packages are being sent to your VPN, where they are being encrypted, before being passed onto ESPN.
+Your data packages are being sent to your VPN, where they are being encrypted before being passed on to ESPN.
 Plus, if you are using a server in Europe or Asia, the distance traveled will add a delay as well.
 Then you have the exact same thing happening on the way back.

-Why You Should Not Use A VPN?
+Why Should You Not Use A VPN?

-It ensures your security and anonymity, making it difficult for others to steal your personal data, it stops your ISP, the government, and anybody else from monitoring your activity, and it helps unlock certain activities.
+In case you haven’t read this article, you should use a VPN.
+Yes, it can reduce your internet speeds, but the benefits far outweigh the disadvantages.
+It ensures your security and anonymity, making it difficult for others to steal your personal data; it stops your ISP, the government, and anybody else from monitoring your activity; and it helps unlock certain activities.

 Why Are Free VPNs Bad?

-There is nothing wrong with a free VPN service per se, and there are some good ones out there, but you need to be careful which you choose, because if you aren’t paying with dollars, you are paying with something else.
+There is nothing wrong with a free VPN service per se, and there are some good ones out there, but you need to be careful which you choose because if you aren’t paying with dollars, you are paying with something else.
 As a result, sometimes paying for a reasonably priced VPN service can be better.
+Most free VPNs are able to offer a limited, free version of their VPN by making their service ad-supported.
+In these cases, you don’t pay with money but you do pay with your time.
+Other VPNs have monthly data caps for their free services.
+These are usually very low and certainly won’t be enough to stream a movie.
+Finally, some less respectable free VPN services make their money by selling your data.
+The whole point of a VPN service is to protect your data, so this is not a payoff that is worth making.

-Can VPN Be Hacked?
+Can A VPN Be Hacked?

-So, unless you are a high-value target, there are not a lot of reasons for hackers to try and take the time to crack your VPN.
-And when it comes to credit card details and passwords, they’re better off going for the low hanging fruit, which is not protected by VPN.
+Yes, VPN services can be hacked, but it is hard to do and your data is safer from hackers with a VPN than without one.
+The VPN virtual tunnel and encryption make it more difficult for hackers to crack VPN data.
+Unless you are a high-value target, there are not a lot of reasons for hackers to try and take the time to crack your VPN.
+When it comes to credit card details and passwords, they’re better off going for the low-hanging fruit, which is not protected by VPN.

-VPN For Kodi: The Verdict
+VPN On Kodi: The Verdict

 Personally, I think that CyberGhost is the best VPN to use with Kodi.
 Is it right for you?
 Maybe.
 Maybe not.
 I recommend trying it out for yourself.

-Have you found a VPN that you love?
+Have you found a VPN you love?
 What VPN do you use with Kodi?
 Let us know in the comments below.

 So Tim, if I have a router provided by my ISP – who is also my cable provider, no doubt the “rented” router from them will prevent me from installing VPN software.
 Do you recommend putting my own router in front of it, or does that defeat the whole purpose of the VPN?